miriam-z/miriam-z/README.md

 Building AI chatbots utilising organizational data to provide recommendations and QA.

 ### Currently learning ...
-Recently I am upskilling and using generative AI tools to build and train LLMs.
+Recently I am using generative AI tools to build and train LLMs.

 ### Ask me about ...